Dear Parents/Carers,

 Please remember to let us know who your child is going home with if there is a change to the normal routine.
 This can be done at the front door, by email or a phone call to the school office.

-Hopefully this gives you an idea of what we will be doing this term.
+This is a long letter but hopefully it gives you an idea of what we will be doing this term.
 Our main aim, as well as learning, is to have lots of fun and to make coming to school something the children want to do!

 The Ducklings Team